0racle/raku-Inline-J/README.md

 This module is under development.
 As such, the API is subject to change at any time, and there might be bugs.
 The use of this module in Production is not recommended.

+If you insist on using this module on important code during version 0, you should pin the exact point release as I reserve the right to break/change the API at any time before version 1.

 INSTALLATION
 ============